groenlid/uranime-client/README.md

 * ~~Next-Previous episodes from episode-modal~~
 * Esc from episode-modal - Click outside box
 * Bigger buttons for next/prev.
 Alternatively swipe for next/prev or arrowkeys
+* When moving between episodes, the last-activity column (height) is not re-calculated.
+* Users should be able to comment each episode

 Search
 --